 As we’ve touched on previously, saunas have a variety of amazing physical and mental benefits.
 It might seem like a stretch to say that saunas improve brain health, but there is evidence to back this claim up!

-To begin with, infrared saunas work to improve blood circulation throughout the entire body.
+To begin with, infrared saunas improve blood circulation throughout the body.
 An increased blood flow to the brain helps to boost mental alertness and is a critical factor in ensuring peak task performance.

 These saunas have also had proven mental health benefits.
 They optimize the natural antidepressants that are found in our brain — serotonin, norepinephrine, and dopamine — in terms of their production and reception.
 These also work to actively lower the level of cortisol that can be found in the body.